 If you enjoy cultural visits, one of the essential places to see in Granada are its museums.
 Here are some of my favorites:

-Casa- Museo Manuel de Falla: is the place where the composer Manuel de Falla, one of the most important figures of Spanish music in the twentieth century, lived.
+- Manuel de Falla House-Museum: this is the place where the composer Manuel de Falla, one of the most important figures of Spanish music in the 20th century, lived.
 Here you can see his personal objects, original furniture, his piano and some of the gifts he received from artists such as Pablo Picasso and Miguel de Unamuno.
 At Paseo de los Mártires, 11.

 12. Pamper your body with a traditional hammam ritual